sYnThRov3r/PI-Test-Mobile/README.md

 1. Click on the display area and start typing the digits of PI (after the decimal point, starting with 1, 4, 1, 5...)
 2. If you make a mistake, the digit will appear in red, and you must correct it before continuing
-3. Press the "Reveal" button if you get stuck
+3. Press the "Reveal" button if you get stuck on a particular digit
 4. Use the "Reset" button to start over
+5. Notice how the color changes every six digits to help you memorize patterns

 ## Keyboard Shortcuts